 Core Research Facilities User Access Scheme

-Researchers at the University of Sydney may additionaly apply for dedicated resources from the Sydney Informatics Hub through the CRF User Access Scheme
+Researchers at the University of Sydney may apply for funding from a pool of $50,000 for dedicated services that can be provided by the Sydney Informatics Hub through the Core Research Facilities User Access Scheme

 Acknowledgements (and co-authorship, where appropriate) are an important way for us to demonstrate the value we bring to your research.
-Your research outcomes are a vital part of the business case for ongoing funding of the Sydney Informatics Hub.
+Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub.

-“This research was supported by Sydney Informatics Hub, funded by the University of Sydney.”
+“This research was supported by the Sydney Informatics Hub, funded by the University of Sydney.”